 - Candles and plug-ins

 7. Avian Veterinary CareParrots require care from a licensed avian veterinarian.
 These specialists are essential for preventative care and disease screening.
 Some avian diseases can affect both birds and humans, making proper care and quarantine critical.
+Parrots require much more veterinary care than your typical domesticated pet.
+Make sure there is a licensed avian vet in your area, and you can afford the care necessary to keep one before ever purchasing.

 8. Health Verification Before PurchaseNever purchase or accept a parrot without proper medical documentation, including: